Pratikshinde55/Docker-GUI_Container/README.md

 ![image](https://github.com/user-attachments/assets/99d21477-3f4d-4623-a5cd-3ad9783d029a)

-while fill pass also unble to connect :
+while fill password also unble to connect GUI container :

 ![image](https://github.com/user-attachments/assets/95bf9c5d-c26a-4136-87bd-49982e444545)

-Now Fix this :
+ - Now Fix this :

    I can manually reset the VNC password by attaching to the running container and using the "vncpasswd" command.

     #sudo docker exec -it pratik1 bash
     #vncpasswd

   After resetting the password, restart the VNC server within the container.

     # vncserver -kill :1
     # vncserver :1